NVIDIA/TensorRT-Incubator/CONTRIBUTING.md

 If you add or modify any public-facing interfaces, you should also update the documentation accordingly.
 For details on the public documentation, see [the documentation README](./docs/README.md).

-### Adding New Operators

-If you want to add a new operator to Tripy, see the [guide](./docs/development/how-to-add-new-ops.md) on how to do so.

 ## Advanced: Building A Container Locally